 Foods Older Adults Should Not Eat

-As people age, their immune systems become weaker: they have less stomach acid to control bacteria; their kidneys, which help filter bacteria from the blood, weaken; and infections from foodborne illness can be hard to treat.
-Because of this risk, older adults should avoid eating the following:
+As people age, their immune systems become weaker.
+Older adults have less stomach acid to control bacteria, and their kidneys, which help filter bacteria from the blood, weaken.
+Infections from a foodborne illness can be hard to treat and, because of this risk, older adults should avoid eating the following:

 - Raw, rare or undercooked meats and poultry (rare hamburgers, carpaccio and beef or steak tartare)

 - Raw fish (including sushi, sashimi, ceviche and carpaccio)

 - Undercooked and raw shellfish (clams, oysters, mussels and scallops)